Tuesday, December 16, 2025

 “However, given the multiple uncertainties facing the automotive industry, the BMW Group is currently reviewing the timing for reintroducing battery-electric Mini production in Oxford.”

-It said much of the investment was progressing, with construction “well under way to make the plant future-ready”, including a project to build new “state-of-the-art logistics facility”.
+It said much of the investment was progressing, with construction “well under way to make the plant future-ready”, including a project to build a new “state-of-the-art logistics facility”.

 The statement added: “We have informed the UK government of our decision to review the timeline for reintroducing battery-electric production in Oxford.